top of page

 Aussies thrive on work that uses both their bodies and their brains.
 Give them daily exercise and a task to solve, and you will see the best of the breed.

 Without routine and a real outlet, that same energy can build into stress.
 Barking, chewing, digging, and escape attempts usually point to boredom rather than disobedience.
-A working mind without direction looks for its own outlet.
+A working mind without direction will find its own outlets.

 People are surprised to learn how often Aussies end up in rescue.
-Sadly, this occurs because families underestimate the exercise and attention these energetic, intelligent dogs need or experience changes that make it hard to keep their Aussie.
+Sadly, this occurs because families underestimate the exercise and attention these energetic, intelligent dogs need.
 Rescue groups such as Aussie Rescue, Placement Helpline, and Australian Shepherds Furever focus on understanding these dogs and finding them homes with people who can give them the activity and engagement they need.

 • TikTok